Monles/UWE-CyberWest-Microbits-Extended/README.md

 ### 🛹 Method 1

 1. Download the hex file in this repository
-2. **Drage the hex** file to the folder of micro-bits
+2. **Drag and drop the hex** file into the micro:bit folder
     - "Plaintext_boradcast_morse_code.hex" is for both the receiver and the sender.
-More info is uner the section "Task 1".
+More info is under the section "Task 1".
     - "Scanner.hex" is for the scanner (A.K.A.
-Man in the middle), which can receive all the message without noticing the sender and the receiver.
+Man in the middle), which can intercept all communication without alerting the sender and the receiver.

 ### 🛴Method 2

 1. Go to [https://microbit.org/code/](https://microbit.org/code/)
 2. Open Python Editor
-3. Copy and paste the code to the python editor
+3. Copy and paste the code into the Python editor
-4. Press "Save" button on the right-bottom side (.hex), you can choose to download python file or hex file(this one is set by default)
+4. Press the "Save" button on the lower right-hand side (.hex).
+You can choose to download either the Python or hex file (the latter is set by default)
-5. Drag the hex file to the folder of microbit
+5. Connect the micro:bit via USB and drag the hex file into its folder
-6. Run it and have fun 🤞
+6. Wait for the micro:bit LED to stop flashing and have fun 🤞

 ![python editor](./images/01-python-editor.png)